lovato/hooks4git/README.md

 - Added docker scripts for quick clean machine testing environment
 - Better exception handling when user configures duplicate sections by mistake
 - Changed default max line length example to 119 instead of 120
-- Replaced copying code to .git/hooks and added a bash caller
+- Replaced copying code to .git/hooks with a safe bash caller
+- Replaced '_' folder (or 'scripts' folder) with 'h4g' folder for internal scripts

 ### 0.1.x